Legal

 that do not target an audience that has voluntarily signed

-up for e-mail information using a double opt-in process
+up for e-mail information using a double opt-in process or

-or that has made their e-mail addresses available to Customer
+that has made their e-mail addresses available to Customer

 for distribution of information.
-Customers who operate mailing
+Customers who operate

-Any Customer-maintained mailing list must also allow any
+unsolicited.
+Any Customer-maintained mailing list must also

-On shared servers no more than 500 emails may be sent from
+and permanently.
+On shared servers no more than 500 emails

-an account in an hour
+may be sent from an account in an hour

-Other prohibited mailing activities include
+Other prohibited mailing activities

 - Use of Web Hosts Australia's servers and network for